Dealing with White Nationalists Part 2

 (Click here to read part 1.)

 Alright, what drove me to make this post was a recent situation at my job.
-There’s this White guy at my job who does IT.
+There’s this White guy at my job that does IT.
 This guy is an undercover White supremacist and a volunteer police officer.
 This guy gives off the usual White supremacist vibe and offers the usual White supremacist excuses for why cops treat Black people the way that they do--especially since he is a volunteer cop.
 Now, despite this, I still get along with the guy--although I know not to trust him--since he is a White supremacist.
 Nonetheless, I have noticed from conversations that I have had with this guy that he is a chronic liar.
 He is not the only White person at my job that I have noticed is a chronic liar--so I am seeing a pattern between most White people, and them being chronic liars.
 There is this one White woman at my job--that never comes to work--that also is a chronic liar.
 I have noticed that they like to lie in a way that makes them seem more knowledgeable than they really are and better than they really are.
 The White woman’s lies involve her being a doctoral student with multiple degrees in school to become either a doctor or pediatrician. :-D The IT guy’s lies include him formerly being in the Air Force ROTC program to become an officer in the Air Force.
 For a while, I believed his lies about this until last night.

 A little back story.